 ERISA Section 4010 requires that, for each plan included in a 4010 filing, "the amount of benefit liabilities ... determined using the assumptions used by the corporation in determining liabilities" is reported.
-Figure 2 shows the total liability and funded liability reported (all plans combined) in each of the eight post-PPA years.

 For this purpose, assets are valued at fair market value and liabilities are measured on a termination basis (i.e., using assumptions provided in PBGC's Section 4044 regulations) and therefore, this amount is commonly called "termination liability."